GuiPimenta-Dev/lambda-forge-docs/docs/page2.md

 - **Integration Tests**: Performs integration testing to assess the system's overall functionality.
 Access the integration test report through `Details -> Reports` in CodePipeline.

 Lambda Forge provides a suggested pipeline configuration, emphasizing flexibility in its design.
 You're encouraged to customize these pipelines to fit your project's needs.
-Whether adding new steps, adjusting existing ones, or reordering them, the framework is designed to accommodate your project's specific requirements.
+Whether adding new steps, adjusting existing ones, reordering or even removing them.
+The framework is designed to accommodate your project's specific requirements.
 This level of customization ensures that your pipelines align closely with your development, testing, and deployment strategies, providing a robust foundation for your application's continuous integration and delivery processes.

 After the pipelines have executed, you may notice that while the Development pipeline succeeds, the Staging and Production pipelines fail.